aaronweatherall/zf2-static-pages/README.md

 and run

 php ./composer.phar update
-and finally add zf2StaticPages to the START of your modules list in config/application.php.
+and finally add StaticPages to the START of your modules list in config/application.php.
 It's important this comes first as it may override routes setup later.

 ## Usage
-Simply drop a .phtml file into the /view/zf2-static-pages folder.
+Simply drop a .phtml file into the /view/static-pages folder.

 This page can now be viewed from either